-It was bittersweet to polish off the last few shrines and give Calamity Ganon what-for in the final battle of The Legend of Zelda: Breath of the Wild.
-After such a wonderful, rich journey it was finally time to bid farewell to Link, Zelda and the largest, most expansive iteration of Hyrule we’d ever visited.
+Polishing off the last few shrines and giving Calamity Ganon what-for in the final battle of The Legend of Zelda: Breath of the Wild was a bittersweet act.
+After such a wonderful, rich journey it was time to bid farewell to Link, Zelda and the largest, most expansive iteration of Hyrule we’d ever visited - what were we going to do with ourselves?

 Of course, we returned to devour the DLC and burn across the kingdom on our motorcycle while vacuuming up several hundred Korok seeds, but then began the wait for the next 'proper' Zelda game.
-Sure, Cadance of Hyrule and the Link’s Awakening remake will help tide us over, but there’s nothing quite like a full-fat Zelda experience, and that’s what Nintendo teased with its reveal at the end of the E3 2019 Direct presentation.
+Sure, Cadance of Hyrule and the Link’s Awakening remake are helping tide us over - and there are plenty of Zelda-like games available for Switch - but there’s nothing quite like a full-fat Zelda experience, and that’s what Nintendo teased with its reveal at the end of the E3 2019 Direct presentation.

-Yes, a direct sequel to Breath of the Wild is in development and below we’ve collected every last scrap of information on the game.
-We’ll be updating this article periodically with new details as we get them.
+Yes, a direct sequel to Breath of the Wild is in development and below we’ve collected every last scrap of information on the game, starting with a breakdown of the trailer, and then moving into other details and speculation.
+We’ll be updating this article periodically with new information as we get it.

-Well, you can watch the trailer above to refresh your memory, but let's have a closer look...
+So, what did the reveal trailer... reveal?
+Well, you can watch it above to refresh your memory, but let's have a closer look:

 It appears to start off underground, presumably beneath Hyrule Castle.
 Green 'magic' spirals upwards from a point below the castle.
 Carrying torches, Link and Zelda pass wall paintings depicting a figure who appears to be Gannondorf.
 The King of the Gerudo is shown riding a horse with his trident.